nvlled/carrot/README.md

 # carrot

-A go "coroutine" library, designed to run inside game loturn.
+A go "coroutine" library, designed to run inside game loops.
 Took some inspiration from https://github.com/wraikny/AwaitableCoroutine.
+It is an async library helpful for creating asynchronous state machines.

 ## Features

+- subjectively simple API
 - arbitrarily compose any coroutines
-- cancelable and awaitable sub-coroutines
+- cancelablle and awaitable sub-coroutines

 ## Definitions